Research-Based

 Pure Encapsulations Iron-C

-This product includes Vitamin C in the formula, which enhances the intestinal absorption of iron.
-The product claims to provide a highly-utilizable form of iron to support optimal muscle function.
-It is also non-GMO, gluten-free, vegetarian, and vegan.
+This formula includes Vitamin C to enhance intestinal iron absorption.
+The product delivers a highly bioavailable form of iron to support optimal muscle function.
+It’s also non-GMO, gluten-free, vegetarian, and vegan.

 Floradix Iron & Herbs